dolutattoo/Theme-linden_inventory/README.md

  ## Features
   - Edited various element style,
-  - added bright effect when you hover an item,
+  - Added bright effect when you hover an item,
   - When you hover the amount section, you can scroll by 10 unit by holding `Control` key.

  ## How to install